Ayanfeoluwadamilola/SHG-Booking-Data-Analysis/Report.md

 •	Hotel: Type or name of the hotel within the Splendour Hotel Group.

 •	Booking Date: Date when the booking was made.

 •	Arrival Date: Date when the guests are scheduled to arrive.

 •	Lead Time: Number of days between the booking date and arrival date.

 •	Nights: Number of nights the guests are booked to stay.

 •	Guests: Number of guests included in the booking.

 •	Distribution Channel: The channel through which the booking was made (e.g., Direct, Online Travel Agent, Offline Travel Agent).

 •	Customer Type: Type of customer making the booking (e.g., Transient, Corporate).

 •	Country: Country of origin of the guests.

 •	Deposit Type: Whether a deposit was made for the booking (e.g., No Deposit, Deposit).

 •	Avg Daily Rate: Average daily rate for the booking.

 •	Status: Status of the booking (e.g., Check-Out, Cancelled).

 •	Status Update: Date of the last status update for the booking.

 •	Cancelled (0/1): Binary indicator of whether the booking was cancelled (1 if cancelled, 0 if not cancelled).

 •	Revenue: Revenue generated from the booking.

 •	Revenue Loss: Loss in revenue if the booking was cancelled (negative value if the booking wasn't cancelled).

 Data Cleaning and Preparation
 Once the data was downloaded and imported into Excel, it was cleaned and prepared for analysis.
 A copy of the original data was stored in Google Drive to allow for easy access.
 Firstly, a new version of the data was created in case there was a need to drop some columns or make other changes.
 In the newly created worksheet, the following steps were taken:

 •	Missing values: A thorough check for blanks in all the columns was carried out.
 Missing values in the country column were replaced with ‘N/A’.
 The distribution channel column had five rows with missing values, which were replaced with the most frequent value.

 •	Data types: All columns were in the format needed for analysis.

 •	Outliers: The guests column had some outlier values, with as high as 55 guests per booking.
 Such values contributed to less than 1% of the dataset.

 •	Categorical variables: These were examined for errors in spellings and other unexpected values.
 No errors were found.

 •	Data extraction: For clearer analysis, the month and day of the week were extracted from the booking dates, arrival dates, and status update columns.

 Data Exploration
 With the data cleaned and ready for use, the next step was exploration and analysis.
 The exploratory data analysis started by looking into the booking patterns to identify seasons with noticeable booking activity and to examine the impact of booking channels and customer type on lead time.
 We also investigated customer behavior and revenue optimization to identify overall revenue trends, significant contributors to revenue, and the impact of average daily rates across booking channels.
+The dashboard allows for real time filtering and slicers were added to aid exploration.

 Insights